fastlane/docs/docs/best-practices/continuous-integration/codemagic.md

 - `APP_STORE_CONNECT_KEY_IDENTIFIER` - the key identifier of your App Store Connect API key.
 - `APP_STORE_CONNECT_ISSUER_ID` - the issuer of your App Store Connect API key.

 Environment variables can be added in the Codemagic web app using the 'Environment variables' tab.
-Save all the variables to the same variable group and make sure that the **secure** checkbox is checked to encrypt any senstive values such as API keys or passwords.
+Save all the variables to the same variable group and make sure that the **secure** checkbox is checked to encrypt any sensitive values such as API keys or passwords.

 You can then import your variable group into your `codemagic.yaml`.
 For example, if you named your variable group 'fastlane', the group should be imported as follows: